'Cyberpunk 2077': How to Fix Those Wonky Controller Camera Settings

 Also Read: 'Call of Duty: Black Ops - Cold War' Doesn't Seem to Know When Reagan Became President

 I should point out that the advice I’m about to provide is based on the PC version of “Cyberpunk 2077.”
-I don’t know for sure if the PlayStation or Xbox versions of the game have the same settings, but we’ll check as soon as we can.
+The console versions of the game also have these advanced options, but with dramatically different hardware I can’t speak with authority that what I’m going to suggest below will be as effective as these changes have been for me on PC.
+But it’s certainly worth trying.

 So if you go into the “Cyberpunk 2077” settings menu, and then the controls submenu, you’ll find a section called “First-Person Camera (Controller).”
 After playing around with the sensitivity settings for a few minutes I noticed something very important, a button that read “Show Advanced Options.”
 Turn that on, and you’ll see a bunch of new options — and these are the ones you’re looking for.